felipefsantos1993/copy_data_from_microsoft_forms_to_microsoft_azure_blob_storage-microsoft_power_automate/README.md

 # get_data-microsoft_power_automate
- Get data from Microsoft Forms to save it in Microsoft Azure Storage and start Microsoft Azure Data Factory pipeline executions to save data in a Databricks Delta Table using Microsoft Power Automate to integrate all technologies used in the project.
+ Get data from Microsoft Forms to save it in Microsoft Azure Storage and start Microsoft Azure Data Factory pipeline executions to save data in a Databricks Delta Table using the Microsoft Power Automate to integrate all technologies used in the project.

 #Microsoft Power Automete
 #Microsoft Azure Data Factory